 Mention erectile dysfunction in a room full of guys you’ve known for decades and you’re likely to be met with dead silence.
-Even though 1 out of every 2 men over the age of 40 suffers from ED,1 no guy ever wants to talk about it.
+Even though 1 out of every 4 men over the age of 60 will suffer some form of ED6, guys don’t usually want to talk about it.

-Prescription pills are usually the first course of action for treating erectile dysfunction, but often they aren’t an instant fix.
-When pills aren’t an option, a penile implant can offer real hope.
-A penile implant (or penile prosthesis) is a medical device that is custom-fit and surgically placed into a penis to produce a natural-looking and natural-feeling erection.
+Prescription pills are often the first course of action for treating erectile dysfunction, but often they aren’t an instant fix.
+When pills aren’t a reliable option, a penile implant can offer real hope.
+A penile implant (or penile prosthesis) is a medical device that is custom-fit and surgically placed into a penis to produce a natural-looking and natural-feeling erection.9

 Reasons to Consider a Penile Implant

 - Patient Satisfaction Rates: Patients report a 98% satisfaction rate for inflatable penile implants.9

 - Additional Patient Satisfaction Rates: Patients treated with a penile implant appear to be significantly more satisfied with their treatment option than those treated with ED medication or other treatment options.29

 - A Discrete Treatment for ED: A penile prosthesis is not noticeable when your penis is flaccid.
 Your partner won’t be able to tell you’ve had an implant to treat your ED unless you tell them.9